gaehlerm/SoftwareEngineering/README.md

 	close_email()
 ```

 `open_email` and `close_email` are clearly functions on a higher level of abstraction than `with open ...`.
-In order to have all the code on the same level of abstraction, we have to move the `with open ...` into a function.
+In order to have all the code on the same level of abstraction, we have to move the `with open ...` code into a dedicated function.
 The code should look like this:

 ```py
 def print_attachment():